 The spark plug is important for proper engine operation.
 A good spark plug should be intact, free of deposits, and properly gapped.
-The V-Twin engine in this generator has two spark plugs, one on each side.
-Both plugs are located just underneath the OHV covers.

 Improper maintenance may cause reduced fuel economy, misfires, trouble starting, or damage to the spark plug threads.

 1. Remove spark plug cap